yurigorokhov/httpception/README.md

 Description
 ===========
 HTTPCeption is a HTTP proxy that allows the interception of HTTP requests and responses for debugging purposes.
-During normal operation it simply acts as a simple proxy, but once you connect to it over a web interface, you are able to analyze the network traffic step by step.
+During normal operation it acts as a transparent proxy, but once you connect to it over a web interface, you are able to analyze the network traffic step by step.

 Compilation
 ===========